-One round permutation which is called PRIMATE has two different variants, PRIMATE-80 and PRIMATE-120, and is inspired by [8].
-They are designed according to the wide trail strategy [11] and their structure is very similar to the Rijndael block cipher [12].
-They operate on a 5×8 and a 7×8 state of 5-bit elements, respectively.
-The first row of the state (5 bytes) is the rate of the state whereas the rest of the state is the capacity for both versions.
+The underlying permutation of PRIMATEs which is called PRIMATE is inspired by [8].
+It has two different sizes (we write PRIMATE-80 for a 200-bit permutation and PRIMATE-120 for a 280-bit one) as well as 4 variants of each size (referred to as p_1 , p_2 , p_3 and p_4).
+PRIMATE is designed according to the wide trail strategy [11] and its structure resembles the data transform part of the Rijndael block cipher [12].
+PRIMATE-80 and PRIMATE-120 operate on a 5 × 8 and a 7 × 8 state of 5-bit elements, respectively.

+The first row of the state (5 bytes) is the rate of the state whereas the rest of the state is the capacity for both sizes.
 The state and each individual element possess big-endian encoding.
 PRIMATE update the internal state by means of the sequence of transformations

-$$CA \circ MC \circ SR \circ SB$$ .
+$$CA \circ MC \circ SR \circ SE$$

-The four permutations p_1 , p_2 , p_3 and p_4 of PRIMATE are defined by means of different round constants, which will be generated by a 5-bit LFSR, and different number of rounds as shown in the following table.
+The four permutations p_1 , p_2 , p_3 and p_4 of PRIMATE are defined by means of different round constants, which are generated by a 5-bit LFSR, and different number of rounds as shown in the following table.